polkadot-js/docs/docs/util-crypto/examples/create-mnemonic.md

+---
-# Create & Generate Mnemonic using BIP39
+title: Create Mnemonic
+---

 The following example shows how to create and generate mnemonics using BIP39.